Pterostylis brumalis

-Pterostylis brumalis, commonly known as the kauri greenhood or winter greenhood, is a species of orchid endemic to New Zealand.
+Pterostylis brumalis, commonly known as kauri greenhood or winter greenhood, is a species of orchid endemic to New Zealand.
 There is a rosette of leaves at the base of both flowering and non-flowering plants.
 Flowering plants have a white flower with narrow green stripes and a dorsal sepal which bends forward strongly while the petals spread widely, giving the flower a cobra-like appearance.

 Description

 Pterostylis brumalis is a terrestrial, perennial, deciduous, herb with an underground tuber and a rosette of egg-shaped to almost round leaves.
 The rosette leaves are 5-12 mm long and wide with a petiole up to 10 mm long.
 Flowering plants usually have a single white flower with narrow dark green stripes borne on a stem up to 200 mm high with between two and six stem leaves.
 The stem leaves are 15-40 mm long and 2-8 mm wide.
 The dorsal sepal and petals are fused, forming a hood or "galea" over the column.
 The dorsal sepal curves forward strongly and then downwards with a pointed tip and the petals are flared giving the flower a cobra-like appearance.
 The lateral sepals are held closely against the galea and have thread-like tips which spread widely apart from each other and a flat, protruding sinus between their bases.
 The labellum is triangular in cross-section and protrudes above the sinus.
 Flowering occurs between April and October.